How to read properties file in Spring.

-Let’s begin by creating a simple Java class that will use the properties values from the file.
+Let’s begin by creating a simple Java class that will use the property values from the file.

 package com.zparacha.spring.examples.config;